 So the points you earn on the Citi Rewards+ Card can be worth that if you have the card in conjunction with one of the other cards above.

 However, independently points earned on the card are only worth a cent each, so that’s not quite as valuable if you have the card independently.

-I’m also happy to see Citi building more of a card ecosystem.
+With this card I’m also happy to see Citi building more of a card economy.
 One of the great things about Amex and Chase is how many personal and business cards they have that earn their transferrable points currency, while Citi has a much more limited portfolio.
 Citi is moving more in the direction of Amex and Chase in that regard, which is exciting.